nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. The result of the command execution is encapsulated as a `CommandResult` object which is passed back to the `Ui`.
 1. In addition, the `CommandResult` object can also instruct the `Ui` to perform certain actions, such as displaying help to the user.

-Given below is the Sequence Diagram for interactions within the `Logic` component for the `execute("delete A1234567X")` API call.
+Given below is the Sequence Diagram for interactions within the `Logic` component for the `"delete A1234567X"` Command API call.

 ![Interactions Inside the Logic Component for the `delete A1234567X` Command](images/DeleteSequenceDiagram.png)